bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 MariaDB
 #######

-It is strongly advised to use MariaDB which is a drop-in replacement for MySQL and is fully compatible with Bugzilla.
+It is strongly advised to use MariaDB which is fully compatible with Bugzilla.

 If MySQL is used, be aware that the minimum required version is MySQL 5.0.15.